PatrikLythell/next-level-running/src/pages/coacher/index.md

   insikter till ett träningsupplägg som tar våra adepter till nästa nivå.

-  To be the best you got to learn from the best!
+  To be the best you have got to learn from the best!
 coaches:
   - img: /img/tor.png
     text: >-